 You can listen to the latest edition of the podcast below, or join my feed directly here: http://www.contentchampion.com/feed/podcast/

-Alternatively, you'll find the podcast on iTunes, Stitcher and the Blackberry network.
+Alternatively, you'll find the podcast on iTunes and SoundCloud.

-Thanks for listening, I really appreciate it.
-Please leave a review on iTunes if you like what I'm doing 🙂
+Thanks for listening, we really appreciate it.
+Please leave a review on iTunes if you like Stan's episode 🙂

 Announcer: Welcome to the official podcast at ContentChampion.com.
 Join our heroic quest to discover truly epic content marketing.
 Introducing your host, the content champion himself, Loz James!